ssharoff/ETM/README.md

 python3 data_new.py -c CORPUS.ol -o DATADIR
 ```

-An example is available in the scripts directory.
+An example of the source file is available in the scripts directory (covid-tweets-sample.ol.xz).

 The default list of stop words for the first step of BoW processing is for English.
 The scripts directory also has sample stop word lists for other languages, e.g.,
 ```
 python3 data_new.py -c CORPUS-fr.ol -o DATADIR -s stop-fr.txt
 ```

-If the one-line file has NOT been tokenised, it might be better to tokenise it (and possibly lower-case it) before BoW processing, for example as:
+If your one-line file has NOT been tokenised, it might be better to tokenise it (and possibly lower-case it) before BoW processing, for example as:
 ```
 ./tokenise1.sh <CORPUS-fr.ol | awk '{print(tolower($0))}' >CORPUS-fr.ollc
 ```

 For other languages more advanced pre-processing would be needed, for example, proper segmentation for Chinese or lemmatisation for Russian or Turkish.
-Anyway, the ways to estimate a topic model remain the same as long as the file is converted from the one-document-per-line format.
+Anyway, the ways to estimate a topic model remain the same as long as the file for creating the BoW dataset is in the one-document-per-line format.

-You can create a new topic model from this dataset and evaluate it:
+You can create a new topic model from this dataset and evaluate it by running:
 ```
 python3 main.py --mode train --dataset name --data_path DATADIR --num_topics 50 --epochs 50
 python3 main.py --mode eval --data_path DATADIR --td --tc --tp --load_from results/etm_name_K_50_Htheta_530_RhoSize_300